hugo-sebastiao/hugo-sebastiao.github.io/mds/FLIM.md

 ---

-### Data Processing

-Several analysis tools were implemented directly within the platform, including:

-- exponential fitting of fluorescence decay curves
-- lifetime histogram extraction
-- lifetime component separation
-- threshold filtering of low-count pixels
-- generation of intensity and lifetime images

-These tools support the identification and separation of fluorophores based on differences in fluorescence lifetime.

----

 ### Results

-The platform was successfully tested in laboratory experiments using multi-colour labelled cellular samples.
+The platform was successfully applied in laboratory experiments with multi-colour labelled cellular samples.

-The developed system enabled:
+It enabled:

-- automated microscope control
+- unified control of the microscope subsystems
-- synchronized image acquisition
+- synchronized scanning and photon acquisition
 - real-time fluorescence lifetime visualization
 - differentiation of multiple fluorophores using a single detector

-This demonstrated the effectiveness of combining device control, synchronized acquisition, real-time analysis, and visualization in a single scientific software platform.
+The project demonstrated the value of combining device control, synchronized acquisition, real-time analysis, and visualization in a single custom scientific software platform.

 ---

 ### Technologies

 - Python
-- Scientific computing and signal processing
 - Hardware API integration
-- Photon-counting data analysis
+- TCSPC-based photon data acquisition
-- Real-time data processing
+- Real-time signal and image processing
-- Graphical user interface development
 - Scientific instrumentation control
+- GUI development

 ---

 ### Key Contributions

-- Designed and implemented the **complete software control platform** for a multiphoton FLIM microscope
+- Designed and implemented the **complete software control and analysis platform** for a multiphoton FLIM microscope
-- Integrated multiple microscope devices through their **manufacturer APIs**
+- Integrated multiple microscope devices through **manufacturer APIs and device libraries**
-- Developed **real-time fluorescence lifetime analysis algorithms**
+- Developed **real-time fluorescence lifetime analysis workflows**
-- Implemented synchronized **scanning and photon acquisition workflows**
+- Implemented synchronized **scanning and photon acquisition**
-- Built a **modular software architecture** that supports extension to new hardware and experimental procedures
+- Built a **modular architecture** that supports extension to new hardware and procedures
-- Developed a **graphical user interface** for microscope control and live data visualization
+- Developed a **graphical user interface** for microscope control and live visualization

-This project combined scientific instrumentation control, real-time signal analysis, modular software design, and interactive visualization into a unified research software platform.